sunithalv/MyProjects/Fraud Detection/README.md

 ## ABSTRACT:
-In this project, we will analyze and predict the win possibilities of deals/projects for an IT consulting company and see how the possibility of winning a deal is impacted by other variables.
-This will enable the IT consulting company to manage the effort required to win a deal to meet the growth targets.
+In this project, we will analyze and predict the fraud detection wrt the online transactions.
+There are multiple classified datasets provided which have to be merged to get the final training dataset.
+A test dataset is provided seperately for prediction purpose.

 ## PROJECT OUTLOOK:
-IT firms compete for winning large deals by designing and proposing solutions to their clients.
-Even a marginal improvement in the win rate can result into substantial revenue addition for IT firm .
-By predicting the probability of winning a deal, the management teams can prioritize the pipeline of opportunities to staff.
+Fraud in online transactions is a big issue in the banking domain and this model strives to identify the fraudulent transactions based on the patterns visible in the datasets provided.

 ## OBJECTIVE:
-➢ Predictive Analytics - Build a ML model to predict the probability of win/loss for bidding activities for a potential client.
-➢ Prescriptive Analytics – Identify variable/s that are most likely to help in converting an opportunity into a win.
+➢ Predictive Analytics - Build a ML model to predict the fraudulent transactions ➢ Prescriptive Analytics – Identify variable/s that are most likely to contribute to identifying the fraudulent transaction
-➢ Recommending top 5 Head-Bid Manager.
-➢ For every false prediction calculate the loss which the company will face.

 ## Overview Of the problem
-There is a single file which contains data related to the projects/deals won or lost.
-This data contains the project category, price and sector from
-2011 to 2018.
-### Objective 1: Predictive
-Analytics - Build a ML model to predict the probability of win/loss for bidding activities for a potential client.
-### Objective 2: Prescriptive Analytics – Identify variable/s
-that are most likely to help in converting an opportunity into a win.
+There are 5 datasets provided in csv format and we need to merge these details to form the final training dataset.